kroppel/learnable-triangulation-pytorch/TESTING_ON_GENERAL_DATASET.md

 There are also appropriate `.yaml` config files to be found that require appropriate modification in `./experiments/example` folder that the above subclass file uses.
 Again, follow the `TODO` comments in the respective YAML files.
 In particular, you need to update the file paths in the individual config files.

 In particular, there is an `example_frames.yaml` file which allows you to specify the train/val splits by action > person > frames.
 This is an optional file.
+The config files that you will most likely use are `train/vol`.

+Feel free to add more options into the config files, and then change the `train.py` files accordingly.

+# 4. Modifying `train.py`

+After setting up